zanatooo/Book-Search-project/README.md

 ## Challenges
 Some of the challenges include:
 <br />
-adding a "clear" button in order to clear the users search results
+adding a functional "clear" button
 <br />
-as the program grew, bugs were difficult to locate
+formatting results
 <br />
 ## Contributers: